tinymce/tinymce-docs/enterprise/check-spelling/troubleshoot.md

 	![Curl on Windows step 2]({{ site.baseurl }}/images/spell-checking-curl-windows-2.png)

 3. Open a cmd prompt.
 Start -> Programs -> Accessories -> cmd (or command prompt).
-Then change to that directory to the fodler where the 'curl.exe' is found.Enter 'cd' (without quotes) and then paste in the path from step 2.
+Then change to that directory to the folder where the 'curl.exe' is found.Enter 'cd' (without quotes) and then paste in the path from step 2.

 	![Curl on Windows step 3]({{ site.baseurl }}/images/spell-checking-curl-windows-3.png)